Vaysi/Vaysi/README.md

 - 👋 Hi, I’m Abolfazl Vaysi , I'm Full Stack developer but i'm in love Frontend and Looking For Bigger Challenges
 - 👀 I’m interested in Frontend & Backend Techs
-- 🌱 I’m currently learning Dapp ( not rapidly )
+- 🌱 I’m currently Learning Solidity & Rust
 - 📫 You Can Reach Me By <a href="mailto:vaysi.erfan@gmail.com">Vaysi.erfan@gmail.com</a> or <a href="mailto:vaysi.abolfazl@gmail.com">Vaysi.abolfazl@gmail.com</a>

 <!---